 Vitamin C

-As a powerful antioxidant, vitamin C helps protect sperm from oxidative damage.
+As a powerful antioxidant, vitamin C helps protect your sperm from oxidative damage.
 It has also been linked to improvements in sperm count and motility.

 Zinc